Lead Generation for Service Businesses

 The lead generation conversation in service businesses is dominated by tactics - run this ad, post on this platform, try this funnel.
 What’s missing is the structural view: which channels actually produce paying clients at your revenue stage, and what does the math look like?

-After analyzing 160+ service businesses, clear patterns emerge.
+Clear patterns emerge.
 The channels that work are not the ones getting the most attention.

 Channel Benchmarks